-This means you can include icicle lights in blues and whites that will really bring a shiver to the proceedings.
+Robustly constructed using heavyweight cabling and weatherproof push-in connectors.
+Different types of lighting within the system can be mixed and matched, this means you can include icicle lights in blues and whites that will really bring a shiver to the proceedings.
 Also a superb set of three stars will definitely set your display apart from the others in the neighbourhood.

-After plugging in your starter set you are only limited by your imagination with a fantastic choice of lights that, with the use of extensions and splitters, will wrap the house in multi-coloured LEDs.
+With extendable lights, after plugging in your starter set you are only limited by your imagination with a fantastic choice of lights that, with the use of extensions and splitters, will wrap the house in multi-coloured LEDs.

-Extendable lights will certainly lengthen your creative horizons and increase the scope for exciting and attractive displays.
+These lights will certainly lengthen your creative horizons and increase the scope for exciting and attractive displays.
 It is a ingenuous system that belies its own simplicity, like many great innovations it will lead to dramatic results.